matrix-org/synapse/docs/admin_api/rooms.md

 # Make Room Admin API

-Grants the server admin power in a room if a local user has power in the room;
+Grants another user the highest power available to a local user who is in the room.
-inviting the server admin if they're not in the room and its not a publically joinable room.
+If the user is not in the room, and it is not publicly joinable, then invite the user.

-The caller can optionally specify another user to be granted power, e.g.:
+By default the server admin (the caller) is granted power, but another user can optionally be specified, e.g.:

 ```
     POST /_synapse/admin/v1/make_room_admin/<room_id_or_alias>